virgo47/javasimon/automation/WindowsSetup.md

 TODO: How to script this?

+### Problem - refresh of environment variables

+Because any terminal window is attached to the existing ConEmu, not even `Win`, `cmd`, **Enter** will create a command line with current environment variables after change.
+We have to close all existing console tabs first, restart the ConEmu completely and then see the result.

+To try it we can start `ConEmu64.exe -nosingle` which forces new window and process.
+After that all the new consoles open there and the old ones can be closed at our leisure.

 ## Setting PATH and other environment variables permanently

 SETX is the command that should handle it, `/M` tells it to use system environment, not local one.